-However, in light of the UK's withdrawal from the European Union and at the time of print it is still not clear whether EEA applicants will retain their eligibility to study in the UK for the length of the course; both applicants and the School will need to assess the implications of the legal situation during the course of the 2021/2022 application process.
+However, in light of the UK's planned withdrawal from the European Union, it is not clear whether EEA applicants will retain their eligibility to study in the UK for the length of the course; both applicants and the School will need to assess the implications of the legal situation during the course of the 2019/20 application process.
 For applicants from outside the EEA, and potentially for those from within the EEA (see above), applications will be proceeded with only if it is clear (with evidence) that the parents will be relocating to work in the UK.
 In such circumstances, the School will consider when the child is expected to be resident in the UK and whether the parent's application to enter the UK has been or will be successful.
 In order that places offered are not wasted because they cannot be taken up, the School will not make an offer to any student resident overseas unless they have a right of residence in the UK or it is clear beyond reasonable doubt (e.g. evidenced by way of confirmation from a sponsoring employer) that the parent's application to enter and stay in the UK will be successful.
 It is the parent's responsibility to ensure this is the case.